 - Contact the police if a criminal offence has taken place;

 - Consider a plan of action based on the information collected;

 - Engage Human Resources in the process if required;

 - Report any investigations to the Chief Executive with regards to keeping the confidentiality of the people affected

 Learning and improving

-We are determined to keep improving our knowledge and understanding of best practices in safeguarding, and to implement these into practice.
+We are determined to keep improving our knowledge and understanding of best practices in safeguarding.
 We encourage our network delivery partners to do the same.

 We are committed to reviewing our safeguarding procedures annually.

 Last reviewed: July 2023